-URL format · Cloudflare Image Optimization docs
+URL format

 Here is a breakdown of each part of the URL:

 - Your domain name on Cloudflare.
-Unlike other third-party image resizing services, we do not use a separate domain name for an API.
-Every Cloudflare zone with image resizing enabled can handle resizing itself.
+Unlike other third-party image resizing services, Image Resizing does not use a separate domain name for an API.
+Every Cloudflare zone with Image Resizing enabled can handle resizing itself.
 In URLs used on your website this part can be omitted, so that URLs start with

 /cdn-cgi/image/.

 - Your domain name on Cloudflare.
-Unlike other third-party image resizing services, we do not use a separate domain name for an API.
-Every Cloudflare zone with image resizing enabled can handle resizing itself.
+Unlike other third-party image resizing services, Image Resizing does not use a separate domain name for an API.
+Every Cloudflare zone with Image Resizing enabled can handle resizing itself.
 In URLs used on your website this part can be omitted, so that URLs start with

 /cdn-cgi/image/

-- A fixed prefix that identifies that this is a special path handled by Cloudflare.
+- A fixed prefix that identifies that this is a special path handled by Cloudflare’s built-in Worker.

 - A comma-separated list of options such as